IVSoftware/ivalueconverter-for-wpf-int-to-string-binding/README.md

 Your question is **When to use an enumerated in C#** and one way to look at this is asking whether assigning a human-readable alias for a value provides some kind of benefit (or not).

-I see that that you have answered your own question with a simple and elegant way to format the string based on `PLevel` after "changing the Priority property of the object to `int` type" (which makes sense) which solves your question as stated with regards to the _binding_:
+I see that that you have [answered](https://stackoverflow.com/a/61921873/5438626) your own question with a simple and elegant way to format the string based on `PLevel` after "changing the Priority property of the object to `int` type" (which makes sense) which solves your question as stated with regards to the _binding_:

 > My problem is when I show that property in the interface (**with a binding in the XAML**), it appears as (obviously) "LEVEL1" or "LEVEL2" or "LEVEL3".
 I'm interested in knowing how to display "LEVEL 1" (with a space) instead of displaying "LEVEL1".

-One xaml-friendly approach that _also_ solves the question, works with either `int` or with `enum`, and provides more flexibility is to make an implementation of `IValueConverter` class and invoke it in the xaml as `Text="{Binding Path=PriorityLevel, Converter={StaticResource PriorityLevelConverter}}"`.
+Alternatively, a xaml-friendly approach that _also_ solves the question, works with either `int` or with `enum`, and provides more flexibility is to make an implementation of `IValueConverter` class and invoke it in the xaml as `Text="{Binding Path=PriorityLevel, Converter={StaticResource PriorityLevelConverter}}"`.

     // Returns a formatted version of PriorityLevel.
     // Works for EITHER int or enum